YuukiPS/DockerGS/README.md

 [Since I don't want to write same post, please visit this](https://game.yuuki.me/posts/how-connect)

 ## How to build this?
-### Source code (Patch version) is closed now because many are deleting "source link" from their server, so at this time you can only do push from docker image.
+### Source code (Patch Version) is closed now because many are remove "source link" from their server, so at this time you can only do push from docker image or download jar file.
 ### Remember [Grasscutter](https://github.com/Melledy/Grasscutter) source code is still open, you can do your own custom server with your own hard work.
 ## Required
 - [Java 17 JDK](https://adoptium.net/temurin/releases)